Skip to content

 Electric repulsion and gravitational attraction

-It appears then that Peter Woodhead was right about the expanding Earth, even if he was somewhat off with his explanation.
+So, it appears that Peter Woodhead was right about the expanding Earth, even if he was somewhat off with his explanation.

 Leave a Reply